 Cornish game hens are a quick and easy meal that will make any dinner time seem like a special occasion.

-In this recipe, I’ll show you how to smoke cornish game hens that results in a tender, juicy bite every time.
+In this recipe, I’ll show you how to smoke cornish game hens that result in a tender, juicy bite every time.

 What are Cornish game hens?